printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

   </template>
 </div>

-Now it looks much better!
+Now, it looks much better!

 ---

-### Time to release in another continent
+### Expanding to Other Languages

-The widget has unparalleled success and we were asked to release it in various countries throughout Asia.
-Some of the new languages we have to take into account are written top to bottom and right to left.
-This means that `margin-left` has to become `margin-top` and `width` has to become `height`.
+With the widget’s success, we’re now releasing it in several Asian countries, some of which have scripts that flow top-to-bottom and right-to-left.
+This means we need to convert `margin-left` to `margin-top` and `width` to `height`.

+Our CSS now includes:

 ```css
 .horizontal-list {